theofbraune/blog/content/posts/blog-setup.md

 draft= false
 author = "Theo"
 tags = ["web development"]
+summary = "In this post I explain, how you can setup your own webblog with hugo and host it on github pages."
 +++

 If you want to create your own website or webblog, you are often faced with a ton of possible frameworks.
 Here in this post, I'll explain how you can easily setup your webblog with the static page generator [hugo](https://gohugo.io/).<br>